theblackwidower/CICE-Scheduler/README.md

 If the main database user account is set up as owner of all tables in the database, you can also set ALLOW_VACUUMING to true, allowing database vacuuming to be performed from the Administration page.
 However, this feature is not mandatory for normal operation.

+After this, open up .htaccess.
+There are eight ErrorDocument statements.
+Ensure they all point to the correct error message files by editing the subfolders.
+They should all match whatever was set as the SITE_FOLDER constant, followed by the numerical error code, and a '.php'.

 Finally, open modules/dblogin.php and edit the data within to match the PostgreSQL database settings, and user information.

 ### Final steps